ocean-slang/go-swace/README.md

 *SWOT and PACE*

 1. *SWOT_over_PACE_maps*: Plot PACE chl-a and phytoplankton assemblages (generated from run_moana_cryocloud or on local machine) with SWOT streamlines overlain.
 2. *compute_vorticity_strain*: Plot PACE chl-a and phytoplankton assemblage ratios in vorticity-strain space.
 Please interpret with care...
 SWOT velocities are preliminary, vorticity and strain are two levels of separation away from SLA...
+Vorticity and strain calculations have been updated in *SWOT_cyclogeostrophy_vorticity_strain_jaxsparrow.ipynb* (see SWOT #4).
+It is in progress, that PACE variables are being explored in vort-strain space, with vort and strain found by new methodology.
 3. *slices_through_eddy*: Take 1D slices through eddy of interest and plot data along those 'slices.'
 Plot phyto assemblages, SLA, chl-a, etc.

 *SWOT and MODIS SST*